Melissa Lucio's execution was delayed. What to know about it

 WHERE DO EFFORTS TO HALT HER EXECUTION STAND?

+It was not immediately known when the lower court would begin reviewing her case.
+Tivon Schardl, one of Lucio’s lawyers, said they hope to convince the trial judge to recommend that the appeals court grant her a new trial.

-Any decision by the board to commute her sentence or grant the reprieve would have needed Abbott's approval.
+If the board had taken up her case and decided to recommend commutation of her sentence or a reprieve, that would have needed Abbott's approval.
 The governor has granted clemency to only one death row inmate since taking office in 2015.
 Abbott commuted a death sentence to life without parole for Thomas “Bart” Whitaker, who was convicted of fatally shooting his mother and brother.
 Whitaker's father was also shot but survived and led the effort to spare his son's life.

 HOW FREQUENTLY ARE WOMEN EXECUTED?